Mansi2923/softlight-assessment-/README.md

 This project was created as part of the Softlight Engineering Take-Home Assignment.

-# yes this README was created using AI for better time management.
+<small>yes this README was created using AI for better time management.</small>